mi-lib/zeda/README.ZTK.md

 Syntax is not for computers but for humans.
 Too strong rules of syntax should be ruled out.
-Parenthesization, indentation, elimination and line-feed rovides better readability for humans, ut should not constrain the way of description.
-This is the esign concept of ZTK.
+Parenthesization, indentation, delimination and line-feed rovides better readability for humans, but should not constrain the way of description.
+This is the design concept of ZTK.

 -----------------------------------------------------------------
 ## [Syntax]